waterkimchi/anteater-api/README.md

 ## 🤝 Contributing

 We welcome all open-source contributions!
-Please start by reading the contributing guide.
+Please start by reading the [contributor docs](https://docs.icssc.club/docs/contributor/anteaterapi/).

 ## 🧑‍💻 Usage

-Take a look at the [docs](https://docs.icssc.club/docs/developer/anteaterapi) and [API reference](https://anteaterapi.com/reference) to get started! **Note that if you use Anteater API, you must give proper attribution in accordance with the [attribution policy](https://docs.icssc.club/docs/developer/anteaterapi/attribution-policy)**.
+Take a look at the [developer docs](https://docs.icssc.club/docs/developer/anteaterapi) and [about page](https://docs.icssc.club/docs/about/anteaterapi) to get started! **Note that if you use Anteater API, you must give proper attribution in accordance with the [attribution policy](https://docs.icssc.club/docs/developer/anteaterapi/attribution-policy)**.

 ## ⚠️ Caveats